 I feel like you get the same texture now, pretty much.
 I almost feel like I can do better work with digital than analog nowadays, just because of the options available with that.
 Efficiency is a big part of what I do.
 If you have an idea and can get it out quickly, that’s preferable over patching in gear, only to find that it’s not working, and then your idea is gone.
 So I’d rather work with plugins, for which I don’t feel like there’s any sacrifice nowadays.

 No sacrifice at all?
 Even though the mixes that were done in the 80s and 90s sound quite distinct from what’s being done today with plugins?
 If you were given the original stems to Nirvana’s “Nevermind” and mixed it with plugins, you wouldn’t achieve a sound similar to what it has currently, right?

 If Andy Wallace mixed the same album today, you wouldn’t get the same thing either.
 I don’t even think the gear is the major factor for mixing that album.
-I think you could achieve just as good of a mix using plugins, but that’s an Andy Wallace mix.
-Not many people can do what he does.
+I think you could achieve just as good of a mix using plugins.
+But that’s an Andy Wallace mix though; not many people can do what he does anyway.

-When talking about mixing 21 Pilots “Heathens” for Suicide Squad you said “I got the rough mix in the ballpark at Elizondo’s studio.
-But I didn’t get to dial in detailed automation dynamics or fine-tune EQ curves.”
+When talking about mixing 21 Pilots’ “Heathens” for Suicide Squad you said “I got the rough mix in the ballpark at Elizondo’s studio.
+But I didn’t get to dial in detailed automation dynamics or fine-tune EQ curves until later.”
 To what extent are you applying those automation dynamics?
 To what sounds and parameters?